Fz3r0/Fz3r0/Networking/Knowledge/Configure-WLAN-on-WLC-like-a-sir.md

-# Configure WLAN on WLC like a sir!
+# Configure WLAN on WLC Cisco 9800 like a sir!

 ![My Video](https://user-images.githubusercontent.com/94720207/165892585-b830998d-d7c5-43b4-a3ad-f71a07b9077e.gif)